 A study of various types of rings with the aim of providing the secondary school mathematics teacher with ability to give students examples of the concepts commonly taught in high school.
+Required calculator: TI 89 or Nspire CAS.
 Three hours.